-In April, 2019 the Company was granted U.S. Patent No. 10,246,343 for Lithium-ion Battery Cathode Material Recycling Technology.
+In April 2019, the Company was granted U.S. Patent No. 10,246,343 for its Lithium-ion Battery Cathode Material Recycling Technology.

-In March, 2019 the Company entered in a U.S. Department of Energy (DOE) project to advance the economic recovery of Lithium-ion battery materials from electric vehicles and other consumer goods.
+In March 2019, the Company partnered with the U.S. Department of Energy (DOE) and Critical Materials Institute on a project to advance the economic recovery of Lithium-ion battery materials from electric vehicles and other consumer goods.